Eigenstate/vmd-python/docs/animate.rst

 .. _animate:
-.. currentmodule:: animate
+.. currentmodule:: vmd.animate

 Animate
 =======

 Animate changes how trajectories are displayed in the view window.
-This module is pretty useless in vmd-python.
+This module is pretty useless in vmd-python, but can be used to render movies programmatically.

 Molecule actions
 ----------------